The Robert Louis Stevenson Museum is one of the best attractions to visit in Samoa. Learn here about what you can see at this wonderful museum.

 A curious mix – on the one hand the fireplace, on the other hand collectables and souvenirs from all around the world on the mantelpiece and along the walls, which in turn have been covered with elaborate and delicate tapa cloths – a speciality of the Samoan islands.

-Upstairs, Stevenson’s writing room which doubled as his personal bedroom.
+Upstairs, we find Stevenson’s writing room which doubled as his personal bedroom.
 Easily the best room in the house thanks to the elevated position, the great views of the gardens, and the constant breeze coming in through the big windows.
 It is in this room that Stevenson finished some of his finest works including The Beach of Falesa and The Ebb Tide, The Wrecker and Catriona.
+For fans of the author, this room must be the highlight at the Robert Louis Stevenson Museum.

 His wife’s room next door is completely covered in dark American timber panelling, again a reminder of home back in the day when there was only a telegraph service to connect you with the outside world.